bsm3d/Demos-Scenes/Archives/Amiga/readme.txt

-Here is the original Amiga (executable) demo that I found on my hard drives, tested and working on UAE.
+Here is the original Amiga (executable) demo that I made and found on my hard drives, tested and working on UAE.

 Note: Amiga does not use file extensions, so an Amiga executable does not have a .exe extension.
 Instead, this is an ADF (Amiga Disk File).
 Do not try to run it on Windows or any other non-Amiga system.
 The .dms extension is for Disk Masher System, a Floppy disk packer.